eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_45_Of_men_and_galaxies.md

 Morocco and California are bits of the Earth in very similar latitudes, both on the west coasts of continents with similar climates, and probably with rather similar natural resources.

-Yet their present development is wholly different, not so much because of different people even, but because of the different thoughts that exist in the minds of their inhabitants.
+Yet their present development is wholly different, not so much because of different people even, but because of the different thoughts that exist in the minds of their **inhabitants**.

 This is the point I wish to emphasize.